emu-russia/psxcpu/cells.md

 This variant of the cell is hybrid: instead of the usual input (D) it has a multiplexed input.

 Most likely, the combination of MUX + DFF was so common that the developers decided to add a hybrid cell.
+This DFF is also sometimes called TFF and is used in the JTAG Boundary Scan mechanism: one of the multiplexer inputs is used in "operation" mode and the other is used for testing and sequential value loading.

 The circuit is not very different from the DFFR.